Stanzin7/Stanzin7/README.md

 As a new member of the open-source community, I am an aspiring software engineer with a diverse skill set and a passion for innovation.
 I am excited to contribute my expertise to cutting-edge software projects as an intern, drawing on my background in computer science and strong interest in open-source development.
 Collaborating with experienced professionals and peers, I am motivated to create innovative software solutions. </h3>

-- 🔭 Engaged in a CSS modernization project at Drupal, specifically with the Claro theme.
+- 🔭 Engaged in a CSS modernization project for Drupal's Claro theme, I successfully refactored over 10 patches.
+This involved enhancing code efficiency and ensuring compatibility with the latest web standards.

 - 🌱 I’m currently learning **ML/AI**